mit-rss/wall_follower_sim/README.md

 ### 2. Running your Wall Follower

+While running your simulator, open up another terminal and run:

     ros2 launch wall_follower wall_follower.launch.xml

 ***Note that you can modify and rerun your wall follower without needing to restart the simulator.
 Run the simulator once... and leave it running.***